Cuban President Miguel Díaz-Canel leads an economy under U.S. pressure; son of a party cadre who rose through Cuban politics to the top.

 CIA Director John Ratcliffe has met Cuban officials in Havana to discuss intelligence, economic stability and security.
 U.S. prosecutors have been expected to unseal an indictment against 94-year-old Raúl Castro in Miami on May 20 over the 1996 shootdown of exile planes, according to U.S. and Cuban sources.

-Federal prosecutors in Miami have indicated they will unseal an indictment against 94‑year‑old Raul Castro on charges tied to the 1996 downing of four Brothers to the Rescue planes.
-The announcement has been scheduled to coincide with a Miami ceremony to honour the victims and would require grand‑jury approval.
+Federal prosecutors in Miami have prepared to unseal an indictment against 94‑year‑old Raúl Castro over the 1996 shootdown of Brothers to the Rescue planes, officials have told reporters.
+The announcement is scheduled to coincide with a Miami ceremony honouring victims and would need grand‑jury approval.
+The move has come as U.S.–Cuba tensions are intensifying.

 Cuban president Miguel Díaz‑Canel has said Cuba "poses no threat" after US reports — citing classified intelligence — that Havana has obtained more than 300 military drones from Russia and Iran and discussed strikes on US assets including Guantánamo Bay.
 Cuba has denied the claims and warned a US attack would "trigger a bloodbath."